First-class accounting graduate sets his sights on global stage

 An ambitious University of Central Lancashire (UCLan) graduate is one step closer to achieving his career dreams after landing a job with prestigious global accountancy firm PwC.

-Jakub Czyzyk, who graduated from UCLan this week with a first-class degree in accounting and finance, has already been snapped up by PwC’s graduate scheme after beating off competition from thousands of other applicants.
+Jakub Czyzyk, who graduated from UCLan this week with a first-class degree in BA (Hons) Accounting and Finance, has already been snapped up by PwC’s graduate scheme after beating off competition from thousands of other applicants.

 The 25-year-old Polish native will spend up to two years honing his skills as a professional auditor and training to become a fully qualified chartered accountant.
 He secured the job after impressing the company when on work placement during the third year of his studies.

 Jakub said: “Undoubtedly, the process for getting a business placement at PwC was challenging and required a lot of preparation.
 The company has high expectations for new joiners, which isn’t surprising considering it is one of biggest accountancy firms in the world.”